mkhwaneln/libft/README.md

 # libft
-First C Project - Semester 1 \n
-Recode a number of functions from the standard C library, as well as other utility functions
+First C Project - Recode a number of functions from the standard C library, as well as other utility functions